 For mountain biking enthusiasts, the Verbier Bikepark has a great choice of trails suitable for all levels.
 The La Tsenelle Flowtrail is the perfect place for beginners to try mountain biking for the first time.

-You can also click here to explore other activities such as zip-lining and all-terrain scooter riding.
+You can also explore other summer activities such as zip-lining and all-terrain scooter riding.

 Verbier is considered a freeriding paradise.
 On the 7 marked routes, you can descend virgin powder slopes as you pass through beautiful larch forests.
-Click here to discover our protected freeriding routes.
+Discover our protected freeriding routes.

 Mont Fort is the highest peak in the 4 Vallées area with 3,300 m.
 From the summit, you get an exceptional 360-degree view of many other peaks: Mont Blanc, Dent Blanche, Weisshorn, the Matterhorn, and let’s not forget the Grand Combin.